yourdevkalki/arbitrum-vibekit/typescript/examples/README.md

 ## Set Up Your Project

-**Optional**: If you need an on-chain actions server for local testing or more control, clone and run the [`onchain-actions repo`](https://github.com/EmberAGI/onchain-actions) repo locally.
-If you do not run it locally, the official deployment will be used instead.

 ### 1. Environment Setup:

 Copy the `.env.example` file to `.env` in your agent's directory and fill in any required secrets or configuration variables.